pedrigalLJ/sweethome/README.md

 SweetHome is a PHP based on Laravel that helps real estate agent's properties more visible to seekers, which they can find a legitimate agent they can trust as well.

 ##Pre-requites Installation
-- Install PHP, refer to this link: https://www.geeksforgeeks.org/php/how-to-install-php-in-windows-10/
+- Install PHP, refer to this link: https://www.geeksforgeeks.org/php/how-to-install-php-in-windows-10/.
+Recommended PHP version 8.1 or 8.2
 - Install composer, refer to this link: https://www.geeksforgeeks.org/installation-guide/how-to-install-php-composer-on-windows/
+- Install XAMPP, and create sweethome db

 ## Frameworks
  - Laravel 8